JacobBersheba89/New_website/README.md

 Add dynamic samll curve with ball - it´s yellow :-) 🫛<br>
 I also add links to my cosial network Accounts 📒<br>
 The Aboutme section is basically ready 👦 <br>
+..now I have more sections waiting for me.. it's myhobby's turn

 Changes made:🪃🚧